GeoWebCache/geowebcache/documentation/en/user/source/troubleshooting/index.rst

 Logging can be controlled through :file:`WEB-INF/classes/log4j.properties`.
 By default, log messages will end up in the standard log of the container, which is for Apache Tomcat is inside the :file:`logs` directory.

+The logs that are collected for seeding jobs are also logged to the log4j logs, often in more detail.

 Getting help
 ------------